qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

  | - there are redundant elements (similar or non-similar)
  | - failures can violate a functions and the safety mechanisms for the function
- | - failures can violate components
+ | - failures can violate sub-elements

 With the DFA shall be shown that the freedom from interference is achieved by the absence of common cause failures.
 Common cause failures shall be analysed at feature platform level and for complex components.
 A complex component is defined as a component where not directly